specgen-io/spec/README.md

 | description | no       |            | description of the model, used for documentation |
 | fields      | yes      | yes        | dictionary of fields, keys are names of fields   |

-As table above shows object model could be described in short form with fields only:
+As table above shows object model could be defined in short form with fields only:

 ```yaml
 Model: